Sculpting Garrus' Face

 A closer view of the details on the front and side of his face.

 The final set of photos shows where the details have been smoothed out, and where I have added texture to his skin and plates.
 The texturing is done with stamps.
-I have a tutorial up showing how to make latex texture stamps, if you're interested.
+Check out my tutorial, Making Latex Texture Stamps, if you're interested.

-The next Garrus progress post shows how I made a mold of this sculpture.
+The next Garrus progress post, Molding and Casting Garrus' face, shows how I made a mold of this sculpture.